-Three particular models are available for cross-border triparty services via the CCBM: Model 1 with Clearstream Banking Frankfurt acting as TPA; Model 2 with Clearstream Banking Luxembourg; and Model 3 with Euroclear Bank and Euroclear France.
-Any other triparty agents offering a cross-border triparty service in the Eurosystem context will have to align their service with one of the three existing models and seek Eurosystem approval thereof.
+Three particular models are available for cross-border triparty services via the CCBM.
+These models are identified as Model 1, Model 2 and Model 3 - specific details as regards the triparty agents behind each model are available on the ECB's website 11.
+Any triparty agents newly offering a cross-border triparty service in the Eurosystem context will have to align their service with one of the three existing models and seek Eurosystem approval thereof.